-I have found my strength and am ready to dedicate my full attention to becoming the best-prepared nurse possible.
-I know that becoming a nurse can be emotionally challenging, but it is just as rewarding; it is where I find my greatest joy.
+I have found my strength and am ready to dedicate my full attention to becoming the most prepared nurse possible.
+Becoming a nurse can be emotionally challenging, but it is just as rewarding; it is where I find my greatest joy.
 I now have the mental strength, motivation, and compassion to stand up to the challenge of my lifetime.
-Even though my grandma is not present, I know she is with me every day; I hear her proudly saying: "That's my boy.”
+Even though my grandma is absent, she is with me daily; I hear her proudly saying: "That's my boy.”
 I am eager to start the next chapter in my life and continue to build upon my rite of passage.
 The goals I have formed for myself today help me make the most of life; this includes helping others with genuine sincerity.
-I consider myself a patient advocate, a caregiver by nature, and a helping hand to those in need, especially the underserved.
-My inspiration to become a nurse was going along with and observing my grandmother and mother taking care of sick, elderly patients in their homes in Mexico.
+I am a patient advocate, a caregiver by nature, and a helping hand to those in need, especially the underserved.
+My inspiration to become a nurse was going along with and observing my grandmother and mother caring for sick, elderly patients in their homes in Mexico.
 Their compassion for their patients was exceptional, as they cared for them as if they were family.
 I used to stay with my grandmother during the summers in Guerrero, Mexico, and help in any way I could with their care.
 I used to sit and read to them, reposition them in bed, or transfer them from bed to wheelchair.
-I held their hands as they would tell me their life stories.
-The patients appreciated the time I spent with them and how I listened to them.
+I held their hands as they told me their life stories.
+The patients appreciated my time with them and how I listened to them.
 This is why I have loved talking to people and caring for them for as long as I can remember.

 I am particularly interested in preventative medicine and hope to assist in research related to diabetes treatments, especially for poor and underserved populations.
-I am also interested in the problems of providing appropriate and effective healthcare to a rapidly aging population and the new challenges that this situation brings.
+I am also interested in the problems of providing appropriate and effective healthcare to a rapidly aging population and this situation's new challenges.
 I have learned to use positive, non-verbal signals in communicating with patients and responding appropriately.
-I have always sought to take a holistic approach to patient care, considering family situations and dynamics when working with patients.
+When working with patients, I have always sought an integrated approach to patient care, considering family situations and dynamics.

-For example, during my hospital rotation, I was asked by the primary care physician to escort an elderly Chinese woman to the laboratory to have her blood drawn, but I noticed the woman's hesitation.
-I asked if everything was ok?
-She nodded, "yes."
+For example, during my hospital rotation, the primary care physician asked me to escort an elderly Chinese woman to the laboratory to have her blood drawn, but I noticed the woman's hesitation.
+I asked if everything was ok.
+She nodded, "Yes."
 As we arrived, she took the laboratory slip and declined to have any blood drawn.
 At first, I took it personally; I thought she might not feel comfortable with a male nurse.
-It wasn't until after I learned from my colleague that the Chinese believe that blood taken away from their body will never be replenished.
-We were able to draw her blood the following day with the help of a translator.
+It wasn't until I learned from my colleague that the Chinese believe that blood taken away from their body will never be replenished.
+We could draw her blood the following day with the help of a translator.
 This experience helped me better understand the nature of my utility as a bilingual Spanish/English nurse (who is learning a few words in Chinese).

-During my studies in the Licensed Vocational Nurse Program, I was exposed to a variety of clinical experiences that included intensive hands-on duties at several healthcare facilities as part of my training: ICU, Emergency Room, Sub-acute unit of a hospital, nursing homes, pediatrics, infectious disease,e, and, family medicine.
-These experiences were most enjoyable and informative and provided a broad and robust foundation for further advancement.
-My greatest passions are family medicine and providing care to Mexico and California's underserved, vulnerable, and disenfranchised populations.
+During my studies in the Licensed Vocational Nurse Program, I was exposed to a variety of clinical experiences that included intensive hands-on duties at several healthcare facilities as part of my training: ICU, Emergency Room, Sub-acute unit of a hospital, nursing homes, pediatrics, infectious disease, and family medicine.
+These experiences were most enjoyable and informative, providing a broad and robust foundation for further advancement.
+My passions are family medicine and providing care to underserved, vulnerable, and disenfranchised populations in Mexico and California.

 I hope to distinguish myself in the future as a pediatric registered nurse who provides holistic care to children from medically underserved populations.
 I grew up in a low-income family.
-Thus, it will be gratifying for me to give back to the community in this way, helping children who come from similar socioeconomic backgrounds heal in every way, emotionally and physically.
+Thus, it will be gratifying for me to give back to the community, helping children from similar socioeconomic backgrounds heal in every way, emotionally and physically.
 I will engage parents in the healing process of their children, keep them informed, and educate them about the critical importance of responsive parenting and how essential it is to healthcare delivery.

 My most significant contribution to society as an FNP would be health promotion and disease prevention.
 My ideal job would be working as a Family Nurse practitioner with an underprivileged population.
-I also hope to spend regular periods in developing countries as a volunteer, treating patients and passing on my skills and knowledge to local healthcare services in Mexico's and LA's underserved communities.
+I also hope to volunteer regularly in developing countries, treating patients, and passing on my skills and knowledge to local healthcare services in Mexico's and LA's underserved communities.
 I want to focus on children and adults for a lifetime engagement with research primarily related to the impact of diabetes on Latinos.
 I look forward to contributing to making healthcare more accessible to people of lower socioeconomic status.
 I want to practice in an urban setting where the underserved are overrepresented.

 I discovered tremendous gratification during my rotations in family care clinical and a love for teaching.
 Whether clarifying vital signs for a patient, pointing out outpatient care suggestions, or translating their healthcare services, I find great satisfaction in sharing knowledge with others.
-I also volunteered at Los Angeles County hospital,l which offered me a broad-based, initial exposure to family nursing care, particularly for the underserved.
+I also volunteered at Los Angeles County Hospital, which exposed me to family nursing care, particularly for the underserved.

 I work for Caring 4 America, LLC as a medical and transportation screener.
-Many of our clients are Spanish-speaking immigrants,s and I am in charge of interpreting for them and translating their documents.
-I am getting the big picture, and I am very inspired to begin planning to build my family clinic in the future.
+Many of our clients are Spanish-speaking immigrants, and I oversee interpreting for them and translating their documents.
+I am getting the big picture and am very inspired to begin planning to build my family clinic in the future.
 I see myself as a nurse practitioner in the community setting, either doing family nursing or in an NP-led clinic in inner-city LA.
 I have also traveled to Mexico on a mission to an underserved coal mining community, providing care in their free clinic.
 Our dedicated team served over 1,000 Mexican residents in Spain, originally from Guerrero, Mexico, and now living in the rural communities of Santa Teresa and Ciudad Altamirano.
 My mission work has helped me to think creatively about ways that I can work to integrate health promotion, health maintenance, and preventative care concepts into the community to improve overall health status.

 My hobbies include traveling, volunteering, reading, running, and being a parent to my 3-year-old son.
-I grew up in a "housing project" in Downtown Los Angeles then moved to North East LA.
-Both LA locations where I lived rank among some of the wohewcountriesuntry for violence, constant shootings, limited healthcare services, etc. I have also visited 13 countries and 22 foreign cities in Europe.
+I grew up in a "housing project" in Downtown Los Angeles, then moved to Northeast LA.
+Both LA locations where I lived rank among some of the worst in the world for violence, constant shootings, limited healthcare services, etc. I have also visited thirteen countries and twenty-two foreign cities in Europe.
 I connected with people of all cultures and languages and volunteered at several European medical clinics.